sedaro/model-exchange/README.md

 ### ModEx Status

 Model Exchange is in active devlopment.
 Today, support for SedaroQL-based Translational models is not yet available.
-During Exchange start-up, conflict detection and resolution between a "foreign" model and its local IR is implemented but conflict detection and resolution between different models in an exchange is not yet implemented.
+During Exchange start-up, conflict detection and resolution between a "foreign" model and its local IR is implemented but conflict detection and resolution between different models in an Exchange is not yet implemented.

 ### Quick Start